nrawe/wabi-orm/ROADMAP.md

 - ~Add `delete()`~
 - ~Update documentation~

-Tests
-- SQLite integration test suite?
-- Continuous Integration

-Version 1.1
+Version 2.0
 -----------
 Query
 - Add the ability to strip comments from queries
 - Add the ability to perform conditional sections

 ORM
+- Rebuild the relationship system
 - Add `has_one_through()`
 - Add `has_many_through()`
 - Add `associate()`
 - Add `assign()`

+Tests
+- SQLite integration test suite?
+- Continuous Integration